 This Christmas, you’ll get a chance to delve into Christmas Past with the help of a themed Christmas party.
 Smart provides a range of them throughout the year, but this one is distinctly Dickensian.
 You’ll get Victorian-era gas lamps, carol-singers, and other nostalgia-evoking sights and sounds.
 Entertainment comes in the form of acrobats and trapeze artists.
 There’s limited space available for each party, and tickets aren’t cheap, but if you want to pull out all of the stops to mark this festive season, you’ll find few better ways in which to do it.
 If you have hundreds of guests to cater for, then there’s even the option to book out the entire place!

 Directly north of the capital, you’ll find Stevenage, in Hertfordshire.
-There’s a bit of a unique event taking place here in late December, in the form of Del Boy’s Christmas Comedy Dinner Show.
+There’s a bit of a unique event taking place here in late December, in the form of Del Boy’s Christmas Comedy Dinner Show or they’re multiple Comedy Clubs In Covent Garden and around London.
 It’s a sit-down meal, complete with a stage performance incorporating a raft of character from Only Fools

 and Horses.
 You can catch a train from Finsbury Park to Stevenage and be there in under twenty minutes, making it perfect for a day-trip from the capital.